Clinicians in Court: A Guide to Subpoenas, Depositions, Testifying, and Everything Else You Need to Know - Second Edition

 Alternatives and Precursors to Adjudication

-Ce4Less.com, #1115, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-Ce4Less.com maintains responsibility for this course.
-ACE provider approval period: [8/8/2018-8/8/2021].
-Social workers completing this course receive 6 Online continuing education credits.
+CE4Less.com, provider #1115, is approved as an ACE provider to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
+ACE provider approval period: 07/08/21-07/08/24.
+Social workers completing this course receive 6 clinical continuing education credits.